 Coats’ disease is caused by a problem with the arteries and veins (blood vessels) inside the eye that provide blood and oxygen to the retina.
 These abnormal blood vessels are usually located in the temporal retina.
 In Coats’ disease, the blood vessels are dilated, abnormally twisted and leaky.
-This prevents the normal flow of blood, and allows fluid to leak out of the blood vessels causing a buildup of fatty (lipid) material into the retina.
+This prevents the normal flow of blood and allows fluid to leak out of the blood vessels causing a buildup of fatty (lipid) material into the retina.
 If a large amount of fluid (exudate) builds up, it can cause a detachment of the retina and loss of vision.
 [See figures 1 and 2].
-This condition typically affects only one eye and most commonly seen in males.
+This condition typically affects the vision in only one eye, however newer tools have shown a number of patients have silent involvement of the second eye.
+It is most commonly seen in males.
 There is no genetic or inherited basis for this condition.

 Fig. 1: Retinal detachment visible through pupil in patient with Coats' disease.

 What are signs and symptoms of Coats’ disease?

 Presenting symptoms in children could be leukocoria, which is an abnormal white light reflection from the pupil of the eye, decreased vision, an eye that crosses inward or turns out, and pain from increased eye pressure in severe cases.
 Clinical signs include abnormal blood vessels seen in the peripheral retina, retinal exudates/edema, and retinal detachment.

 Fig. 2: Retinal photograph showing hemorrhages and exudates from leaking blood.